navjas73/njllrd_proj1/README.md

 How to send commands:
 - Open a new terminal and connect to Baxter
 - From the ros_ws directory, publish messages according to the desired action.
-Enter: "rostopic pub command std_msgs/String <<COMMAND_HERE>>".
+Enter: "rostopic pub command std_msgs/String COMMAND_HERE".
 Acceptable strings for COMMAND_HERE are:
 	- "stack_ascending"   - will stack the blocks in ascending order
 	- "stack_descending"  - will stack the blocks in descending order
 	- "scatter"           - will scatter the blocks